7 Natural Tips to Get More Energy

 6. Manage Your Stress

 Stress and fatigue are closely linked,13,14 and it’s not hard to see why.
 Persistent stress drains your energy reserves by keeping your nervous system in crisis mode, tightly wound and ready to spring.
 Your body isn’t designed to keep this up long-term, so if you can’t reduce your stress, it’s going to exhaust its resources.
-This is why stress management is an absolute must for your physical and mental health.
+This is why stress management is an absolute must for your physical and mental health, as well as your energy production.

 It’s important to take time out regularly to do something that’s stress-relieving for you.
 For some, a workout with energizing music might help release pent-up energy and frustration.
 For others, meditation, yoga, or a relaxing craft can help calm the nerves and the mind.
 If you’re anxious, journaling your thoughts or talking to a friend may offer some needed perspective.
 Or maybe you just need to put on a good comedy and laugh.